mechmotum/skijumpdesign/joss-paper/paper.md

 jump.

-The output of the program is a graphical display of the total jump surface shape, and the possibility of a downloaded file describing the jump surface shape in a format useful for jump fabrication.
-This interface is implemented with Dash, Flask, and Plotly [@Plotly2015] and is suitable for use on any platform that can run a modern web browser.
+The output of the program is a graphical display of the total jump surface shape, a table of numerical characteristic results, and downloadable file describing the jump surface shape in a format useful for jump fabrication.
+This interface is implemented using Dash, Flask, and Plotly [@Plotly2015] and is suitable for use on any platform that can run a modern web browser.
+Moreover, we make the interface available online for free use for user that do not want or need to install it on their personal computer.

-The online application utilizes a custom server-side Python library for construction of the jump and output parameter calculation.
-The library utilizes NumPy [@vanderWalt2011], SciPy [@Jones2001], matplotlib [@Hunter2007], SymPy [@Meurer2017], Cython [@Behnel2011], and fastcache for numerical computations and visualizations.
-The library provides an application programming interface for simulating planar skiing along arbitrary surface cross sections and flight trajectories which can be used for design needs other than the one posed herein.
+The online application utilizes a custom server-side Python library for construction of the jump and output parameter calculations.
+The library's algorithms are implemented using NumPy [@vanderWalt2011], SciPy [@Jones2001], matplotlib [@Hunter2007], SymPy [@Meurer2017], Cython [@Behnel2011], pycvodes [@Dahlgren2018] and fastcache [@Brady2014].
+The library provides an application programming interface (API) for simulating planar skiing along arbitrary surface cross sections and two dimensional flight trajectories.
+This API enable a programmer to use the tools and methods for design needs other than the one posed herein.

 # Acknowledgements